Patiala district: Geography

 This district contains many small hill ranges that are part of the Shivalik Hills.

-Divisions
+Administration

 The district is divided into three sub-divisions: Patiala, Rajpura and Nabha, which are further divided into six tehsils: Patiala, Rajpura, Nabha, Samana, Dudhan Sadhan and Pattran.
 It also comprises ten blocks, Patiala, Rajpura, Nabha and Samana, Patran, Ghanour, Shambhu kalan, Sanour, Patiala Rural, Bhunerheri.